Descent098/readn/README.md

 ## Simple Measure Of Gobbledygook (SMOG)

-SMOG tends to be the second most accurate of the algorithms.
+SMOG tends to be best suited for the medical field, and is the recommended choice for most paper publishers.
 It is designed primarily for Medical writing, but it does work outside this context.
 However it's important to note it **does not work on text with less than 30 sentences**.
 The number given is essentially the number of years of education you should have to be able to read the text.

 ### Usage